london-escience/libhpc-deployer/README.md

  * `input_files:`: A list of full paths to input files that must be provided as input to the job.
 These files will be staged to the remote platform.

- * `parameters:`: A list of strings consisting of the parameters to pass to the executable.
+ * `args:`: A list of strings consisting of the arguments to pass to the executable.

  * `stdout:`: Filename to write the job's standard output to.
 This file will be created in the job directory on the remote platform and returned as part of the output data.